Profiler

 Collapsing recursive calls allows you to see the total amount of time spent in these calls as if there was no recursion.

-Folded recursive calls are marked with the the Recusrion icon icon on the Call Tree tab.
+Folded recursive calls are marked with the icon on the Call Tree tab.
 Click it to open the recursive call tree in a separate tab.
 You can preview the number of merged stacks in a tooltip.

 CLion allows you to examine specific functions in the Call Tree: you can exclude particular functions or other way around, focus only on the functions in which you are interested at the moment.